 England faces an ecological disaster if a severe drought strikes, with water companies turning to rivers to avoid drinking water shortages.
 Analysis of water companies' plans reveals huge shortfall in the case of severe drought if no action is taken.

-Data obtained by Watershed Investigations shows PFAS 'forever chemicals' in England’s wild fish at high levels, that if eaten more than twice a year would exceed EU safety guidelines.
+Data obtained by Watershed Investigations shows PFAS 'forever chemicals' in England’s wild fish at high levels.

 Watershed Investigations takes to the Thames for Sky News' Climate Show to talk about their investigations into PFAS pollution in drinking water, rivers, sediments and fish.

 Water is being overlooked in climate planning and funding, experts have said, despite half the world’s population facing acute water stress by 2030.
 The UN Secretary-General said “vampiric overuse” and pollution are draining the “precious lifeblood” while climate change is “wreaking havoc”.

 More than 17 000 sites all over Europe are contaminated by the 'forever chemicals' PFAS, an exclusive, months-long investigation from 18 European newsrooms.
 Watershed sourced multiple datasets and performed its own sampling to build up the UK picture.